meuniv/novanext/source/requirement4.rst

 B. Discuss your design and reasons for your choices with your counselor.
 Explain your 3D model or sketches, and what your next steps would be to make the product a reality.

-.. hint:: Free resources from Creo
-   OnShape is a pure Cloud based 3D modeling tool that will run on anything - laptop, Chromebook, tablet.
+.. hint:: **Free resources from Creo. **   OnShape is a pure Cloud based 3D modeling tool that will run on anything - laptop, Chromebook, tablet.
 Great way for kids and teachers to learn modeling.
 There is a free version for students and teachers you can fin'd `here <https://www.onshape.com/en/education/>`__.

    .. figure:: _images/onshape.png